When Do You Need an Attorney After A Car Accident?

-Our firm, like most personal injury firms in Atlanta, offers free initial consultations to everyone who calls us to ask about their car accident case.
+Our firm, like most personal injury firms in the state, offers free initial consultations to everyone who calls us to ask about their car accident case.
 We’ll discuss your case with you for free in person or by phone to find out the facts of your accident, your injuries, and your life circumstances and tell you whether we think you need a lawyer or not.

 We take a different approach.
 We only take cases when we believe our involvement in the case adds enough value to the case to justify the fee we would charge the client.

 There are cases — usually minor accidents with minimal injuries — where although we could easily handle the case for the client, we know our involvement would ultimately cost the client more money than the value we could add to the case.
 And we don’t believe it’s fair to hide that fact from our potential clients.
 If we aren’t confident you would net more money by having a lawyer involved in your insurance claim, then we will tell you that.

 And there are plenty of times that clients still choose to hire us anyway for reasons we’ll discuss in more detail a little later.
 The point is it costs you nothing to have that conversation with a car wreck lawyer at our firm or many other injury firms, and you should always do so just to get a professional opinion about your case so you can make a more informed decision about whether to hire a lawyer or not.

 Schedule A Free Consultation With Our Experienced Car Accident Law Firm